United Way is creating lasting change in SE Minnesota and Olmsted County. Will you join us?

 By harnessing resources like time, talent and treasure from corporate, non-profit and public partners and individuals, we can provide immediate assistance to our most vulnerable populations while addressing the root causes of our community's longstanding challenges and changing lives for the better.
 United Way of Olmsted County is dedicated to improving education, health and financial stability for every individual and family in our community.
 But we can't do it alone.

-Every child deserves the right start to life. --Yet only 51% of Minnesota kindergarteners are fully prepared for kindergarten in the areas of language and literacy.
+Every child deserves the right start to life. --Yet only 30% of Rochester children are fully prepared for kindergarten in the areas of language and literacy.

 Support the opportunity for all children in our community to have an equitable start.
 Learn More

-Build strong communities by promoting healthy eating, physical activity and expanding access to quality health care and itegrating health into early childhood development.
+Build strong communities by promoting healthy eating, physical activity, and expanding access to quality health care and social connections.
 Learn More

 Help all people access good paying jobs and financial literacy tools to budget for the future so they can provide for their families.
 Learn More